Enoch Lincoln

 Lincoln died in Augusta, Maine, on October 8, 1829, before his term expired, and after the election of his successor Jonathan G. Hunton.
 Two Presidents of the Maine Senate, Nathan Cutler and Joshua Hall, had to serve as lame-duck successors between the two men.
 Lincoln was interred in a mausoleum in Capitol Park, directly opposite the Maine State House.
+Lincoln's body is missing with no official explanation available.

 The town of Lincoln, Maine, is named for him.

 Lincoln was distantly related to President Abraham Lincoln, sharing common ancestor Samuel Lincoln, who had settled in Hingham, Massachusetts, in the 17th century.